Government Support for Business

 Loans backed by a guarantee under CLBILS will be offered at commercial rates of interest.

-The COVID-19 Corporate Financing Facility provides support for larger firms.
+The COVID-19 Corporate Financing Facility (CCFF) provides support for larger firms.
 Under the scheme, the Bank of England will buy short-term debt from larger companies.

 This will support companies that have been affected by a short-term funding squeeze, and allow them to finance their short-term liabilities.

 It will also support corporate finance markets overall and ease the supply of credit to all firms.

 The CCFF closed to new applications on 31 December 2020 and later closed to new purchases on 23 March 2021.

 HMRC has introduced a dedicated COVID-19 helpline to support businesses in financial distress and with outstanding tax liabilities to receive help with their tax affairs.
 Contact the helpline on 0800 0159 559.

 All businesses in financial distress, and with outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.
 These arrangements are agreed on a case-by-case basis and are tailored to individual circumstances and liabilities.